Algorand-Developer-Retreat/use-wallet-ui/packages/react/README.md

 # @txnlab/use-wallet-ui-react

 React components for use-wallet UI.
+This library provides polished UI components for Algorand wallet integration that work with or without Tailwind CSS.

-## Prerequisites
+## Dependencies

-This package requires the following peer dependencies:
+### Required

 - `@txnlab/use-wallet-react` v4
 - React v18 or v19

-- Tailwind CSS
+### Optional Integrations

-Make sure these dependencies are installed in your project before using this package.
+- **Tanstack Query**: Used internally for NFD lookups.
+You can integrate with your existing Tanstack Query setup (see [Provider Integration](#integration-with-existing-tanstack-query-setup)).

-Note: While this package uses Tanstack Query internally for certain features (like NFD lookups), you don't need to install it separately unless you want to integrate with your existing Tanstack Query setup.
+- **Tailwind CSS**: Optional for styling.
+The library works with or without Tailwind (see [Styling Options](#styling-options)).

 ## Installation